jnihal/gpdb7-docker-compose-systemd/README.md

 bridge between the 3 containers, and mount a shared volume (the GPDB 7 source code and some orchestration scripts from this repository).

+Before you can create an overlay network, you need to initialize your Docker daemon as a swarm manager using `docker swarm init`.

 ```
 # In this repository's top-level dir
 docker-compose up -d